Lesson 4: Time and Dates (Expressing Time & Date)

 Expressing Parts of the Day

-This term refers to the early part of the day, typically from sunrise until around 9:00 AM.
+This term refers to the early part of the morning, typically from sunrise until around 9:00 AM.
 In Mandarin, 早上 is often used when talking about waking up or starting your day.

 Example: